bzigterman/bzigterman.github.io/projects/weather.md

 - 54°
 - 50° dew point
-- Partly Cloudy
+- Cloudy
 - 85% humidity
 - 9 mph wind
-- 70% cloud cover
+- 78% cloud cover
 - 26 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 0.1 inches of rain expected in the next 72 hours